mpfilbin/go-password-hasher/README.md

 ```

 ### Graceful, Remote Shutdown
-The `go-password-hasher` application server may be remotely shutdown by issuing a HTTP `GET` request to the `/shutdown` endpoint.
+The `go-password-hasher` application server may be remotely shut down by issuing an HTTP `GET` request to the `/shutdown` endpoint.

 ```http
 GET http://localhost:8001/shutdown
 ```

-Once the request is issued, the application server will stop accepting future requests and handle all inflight requests before terminating.
+Once the request is issued, the application server will stop accepting future requests and handle all in-flight requests before terminating.
 Once the response is received no further requests may be issued.

 **Response**
 ```http